Yellow Mama: Background

+Operations

 The first execution by electrocution in Alabama was performed in the Yellow Mama on April 8, 1927.
 Between 1930 and 1976 there were 135 executions completed using Yellow Mama.
 In 1983, the State Senate Judiciary Committee voted in favor of using lethal injections in place of electrocutions.
 However, the bill failed.
 In 1997, a bill was discussed which would allow the condemned prisoners to be executed by the option of lethal injection.

-Operational problems
+Problems

 Alabama has experienced several problematic executions involving the chair.
 On April 22, 1983, John Louis Evans, the first post-Furman prisoner to be executed by the state, was hit with an initial jolt of electricity, which lasted 30 seconds.
 Evans's body tensed up, causing the electrode on his left leg to snap off.
 Soon, smoke and flames were shooting out from under the hood that covered his head.
 When two physicians entered the death chamber they found him still alive.
 Ignoring Evans's lawyer's plea, a third jolt of electricity was applied, and he died.
 The execution took a total of 24 minutes and his body was left charred and smoldering.
 In 1989, the state executed Horace Dunkins, who had an IQ of 69 and was convicted of murdering Lynn McCurry.
 In Dunkins's execution, the first jolt of electricity only knocked him unconscious.
 Charlie Jones, the warden at the time, said that because the jacks connecting the electricity to the chair had been reversed, there was not enough voltage to kill him on the first try.
 Therefore, it took 19 minutes for Dunkins to die.

 Today

 Yellow Mama is now stored in an attic above the execution chamber at the Holman Correctional Facility in Atmore, Alabama.
 The last execution to occur using it was that of Lynda Lyon Block on May 10, 2002.
 On July 1 of that year, a revision to Alabama's death penalty went into effect allowing for an inmate to choose execution by either lethal injection or electrocution.
 Yellow Mama remains in storage in the event a future death row inmate elects to have the death sentence carried out by electrocution.

+State representative Lynn Greer sponsored legislation to return to using the electric chair if lethal injection drugs cannot be obtained.
+HB18 passed the Alabama House in 2015, but died in the Senate Judiciary committee.